chingu-voyages/v25-bears-team-06/README.md

 ## Features

-- Account Login and Register via email+password authentication
+- Account Login and Signup via email+password authentication

+- Search for books in the OpenShelf Library

-Once authenticated, users are able to...
+Once logged in, users will be able to-

 - Upload book titles using Google Books API
-- Check out books that other users have uploaded
+- Check out books that other members have uploaded
-- Join a waitlist if a book is already checked out by someone else
+- Join a waitlist if a book is already checked out
 - Remove books they no longer want to share or leave a waitlist

 ## Development